 On 27th May 2021, the Australian’s Society for Microbiology (ASM) was 4 days out from its planned Annual National Scientific Meeting and Trade Exhibition.
-With live events in Australia taking place primarily as hybrid events in the months prior, there was every reason to be excited about getting some attendees back in venue for what promised to be a stellar hybrid event.
+With live events in Australia taking place primarily as hybrid events in the months prior, there was every reason to be excited about getting some attendees back in the venue for what promised to be a stellar hybrid event.

 And for those unable to travel to be there in person or those preferring the flexibility of the hybrid element, the event would offer a virtual version, making ASM 2021 truly hybrid and incredibly accessible.